src-d/engine-deprecated/docs/commands.md

 ## srcd stop

-Stops all containers used by the source{d} engine.
+Stops all containers used by the source{d} Engine.

 *arguments*: N/A